 HISTORIC NOTE: When C&C Energy received the permit for their turbine in 2006, it allowed emissions of hydrochloric acid of 8.3 tons.
-When that is combined with the hydrochloric acid emission limit of 7.9 tons for their internal combustion engines permit that was issued in 1997, it totaled 16.2 tons, thus making them a major source of HAPs which in turn made them subject to 40 CFR Part 63 Subpart YYYY in regards to the turbine.
-This issue was discovered in 2011 while reviewing their ROP application and drafting the ROP'renewal.
+When that is combined with the hydrochloric acid emission limit of 7.9 tons for their internal combustion engines permit that was issued in 1997, it totaled 16.2 tons, thus making them a major source of HAPs which in turn made them subject to 40 CFR Part 63 Subpart YYYY with regards to the turbine.
+This issue was discovered in 2011 while reviewing their ROP Renewal Application and drafting the ROP renewal.
 C&C Energy could not opt-out of any past maximum achievable control technology standards because of the USEPA's "Once In Always In" policy.
 The AQD sent C&C Energy a violation notice regarding this and proceeded with enforcement proceedings because of the situation.
 C&C Energy ultimately agreed to enter into a consent order with the AQD (Consent Order No. 4-2012) which is in effect for 5 years.
 The consent order compliance program states that C&C Energy will comply with their ROP as well as 40 CFR Part 63 Subpart YYYY.
 Lastly, the emergency generator at the facility is subject to the Maximum Achievable Control Technology Standards for Reciprocating Internal Combustion Engines promulgated in 40 CFR, Part 63, Subparts A and ZZZZ, and the internal combustion engines would be if any modification, reconstruction, or construction as defined in the General Provisions of 40 CFR Part 63, Subpart A, occurs at the facility.
 The internal combustion engines could also be Subject to 40 CFR Part 60 Subpart JJJJ should they be replaced by newer engines (the applicability of this regulation is dependent on the manufacturer date of the engine(s)).
-Staff departed for the Kalamazoo District Office at approximately 9:50 a.m.
+Staff departed the Kalamazoo District Office at approximately 9:55 a.m.

 AQD staff arrived at C&C Energy at approximately 10:45 a.m.
 Staff proceeded into the control room/office area of the plant and noticed Mike Clenney (Plant Operator) in the office and staff greeted him.
-Mike then had staff sign in and staff gave Mike their business card and a copy of the DEQ "Environmental Inspection Brochure", and stated the purpose of the visit.
-Mike then contacted Andrew Zalenski (Environmental Manager) to let them know staff was there for an inspection.
+Mike then had staff sign in and staff gave Mike their business card and stated the purpose of the visit.
+Mike then contacted Andrew Zalenski (Environmental Manager for Fortistar that owns C&C Energy) and Carlos Wilson (Site Manager for Fortistar) to let them know staff was there for an inspection.
 Staff then sat down with Mike and asked some general questions about the facility.
 The following is a summary of that discussion followed by the various permit conditions and their compliance status with them.

-According to Mike, all the engine and turbine production data still gets recorded on the computer and is sent to headquarters where Suparna Chakladar (Vice President) and/or Andrew Zalenski keeps track of the records.
-Staff had remembered this from previous inspections so while Mike was on the phone earlier with Andrew, staff had Mike request that Andrew send the emissions records to staff by e-mail.
-Staff then asked what equipment was currently running and Mike said that the turbine and all three engines were.
-He said that the turbine was running at full load and the three engines were at approximately 75% load.
+According to Mike, the facility still has three Waukesha ICEs and the Solar Turbine.
+He said that all the engine and turbine production data still gets recorded on the computer and is sent to headquarters where Suparna Chakladar (Vice President of Fortistar) and/or Andrew Zalenski keeps track of the records.
+Staff had remembered this from previous inspections so while Mike was on the phone earlier with Andrew, staff had Mike request that Andrew send the emissions records to staff by e-mail again.
+Staff then asked what equipment was currently operating and Mike said that two engines and the turbine were.
+He said that due the lack of landfill gas they can no longer operate all three engines at once.
+He said that times when they have enough gas to do so, all the equipment has to be ran at approximately 70-75% load.
 The open flare owned by the landfill was not running and is typically only used for back purposes or if vacuum on the wellfield gets below a certain level.
-Staff then asked if any of the equipment had been rebuilt or replaced and Mike said that all the equipment is still the same as it was previously.
-He mentioned that they are looking to do a couple of engine overhauls in the coming year.
-The serial numbers on the equipment as noted previously are as follows: